Candlestick Charts in Forex

 No wick or very short wick: A candle with almost no wick on one end means one side controlled the session from open to close with no meaningful pushback.
 These are sometimes called Marubozu candles and indicate strong directional conviction.

 These same four data points, open, high, low, and close, appear in standard forex price quotes on any platform and in a bar chart format.
-What candlesticks add is colour coding and a visual format that makes the relationship between those four numbers immediately obvious.
+What candlesticks add is colour coding and a visual format that makes the relationship between those four numbers easy to recognise.
 A line chart shows only closing prices.
 A candlestick keeps all four price points and makes it clear who won each session, how convincingly, and how much resistance they faced.

 Why Candlestick Charts Show More Than Price

-Price direction is the question every trader is trying to answer.
-Candlestick charts do not answer it directly, but they show the ongoing battle between buyers and sellers in real time, and that is often more useful than a lagging indicator reading.
+Every trader wants to understand where price is most likely to move next.
+Candlestick charts do not answer it directly, but they show the interaction between buyers and sellers between buyers and sellers in real time, and that is often more useful than a lagging indicator reading.
 Consider EUR/USD trending upward for three consecutive hours.
 Then one candle appears with a long upper wick and a small body.
-Without reading a single number, you can see that buyers attempted to push higher and sellers hit back hard.
-The close ended well below the session high.
-Momentum may be weakening.
+Without reading a single number, you can see that buyers attempted to push higher and sellers pushed price lower.
+The close ended well below the session high. buying pressure may be fading.
 Understanding the bid and ask mechanics behind this helps explain it directly: buyers lifting the offer push price up, sellers hitting the bid pull it back, and the candle records exactly where each side ran out of conviction.

-Each candle captures the collective behaviour of every participant who traded during that period.
+Each candle captures the overall market activity of every participant who traded during that period.
 A long lower wick tells you sellers tried to push prices down and failed.
 A small body tells you neither side was committed.
-A large body with no wicks tells you one side ran the session unopposed.
-These are not abstract patterns.
+A large body with no wicks tells you one side remained in control from open to close.
+These patterns represent real buying and selling activity at specific price levels.
 They reflect real supply and demand at specific price levels, during specific trading sessions, on real currency pairs.
-Candlesticks work across all pairs, all timeframes, and all market conditions.
-Traders rely on them because price does not lie even when indicators lag.
+Candlestick analysis can be applied to all currency pairs and timeframes, although reliability varies depending on liquidity and market conditions.
+Traders rely on them because Price action is the foundation of technical analysis, while most indicators are derived from historical price data.

 A long position in GBP/JPY during the quiet Asian session.
-The trend was rising, momentum was positive, and the technical indicators were all supportive: RSI, moving averages, everything aligned.
+The trend was rising, momentum was positive, and the technical indicators were all supportive: RSI, moving averages, and most technical conditions supported the trade.

 Ten minutes in, a massive bearish engulfing candle appeared and completely covered the previous bullish candle.

-That hesitation is something many traders know.
+That many traders experience this situation.
 The indicators still looked supportive.
 The trend had been clear.
 The signal felt wrong to act on.

 Two candles later, the price had dropped 85 pips.

-The bearish engulfing pattern had spoken clearly before the move happened.
-Indicators, which are calculated from historical price data, had not caught up yet.
+The bearish engulfing pattern provided an early warning before the move happened.
+Most technical indicators react after price has already moved because they are derived from historical data.
 The market had already moved.
 The lesson is direct: candlestick patterns react in real time to what buyers and sellers are doing right now.
 Indicators follow price.
 Candlesticks are price.

 How to Read a Single Candle